KasunGunawardana/linkedin-clone/README.md

 # Linkedin Clone

-This clone is built using React, Redux (toolkit), Firebase
+This clone is built using React, Redux (toolkit) and Firebase